domkris/Practice-Weather-App-Android/README.md

 # Practice-Weather-App-Android

-This project is an Android application "Weather Info" used as an weather forecast.<br>
+This project is an Android application "Weather Info" used as an weather forecast made in Android Studio.<br>
 I have been doing this project to learn Android programming and how to make Android applications.

 <h3><b>Interface</b></h3>